December 2, 2023, was no ordinary day for emergency response officer Maha Wafi.

 Islam Badwan, a coordinator at the Sharek Youth Forum (SYF), believes that working amidst this genocide is akin to facing certain death.

-She recalls that the most dangerous experiences she faces during her work was sudden shelling and bombardment that targets everyone.
+She recalls that the most dangerous experiences she faces during her work are sudden shelling and bombardment that target everyone.
 She recounts to Raseef22: "Our team sustained injuries from nearby shelling while conducting an activity at a school in Rafah, and we survived by a miracle."

 According to Islam, the dangers faced by humanitarian workers are not limited to their work environment; shelling can follow them into their shelters or temporary tents.